agnes-vundi/Jogging-analyzer/README.md

 ### Jogging-analyzer
- jogging is important for one's health and sprit!
+ jogging is important for one's health and spirit!

  Note: This was part of my studies course work project.